Diabetes & Nutrition Self-Management Education Program

 Call (540) 213-2538 for more information

 Thanks to a grant made possible from the Augusta Health Foundation, scholarships are available.
-Applications will be available at the initial session listed above.
+Applications will be available at the information session listed above.

 Through individual evaluation and group education classes, patients receive the tools they need to better manage their medical condition and to feel healthier.
 This program not only serves patients with diabetes but also with other medical conditions that can be improved through nutritional counseling and intervention.
 Our program is recognized by the American Diabetes Association as meeting the National Standards for Diabetes Self-Management Education.